asncd/MIMOSCA/chimeric_corrector/readme.md

 The user can define a threshold to filter molecules with low TPT.

-#Yorimasa
+# Yorimasa

 <img align="right" src="https://data.ukiyo-e.org/famsf/images/6340304231510089.jpg" alt="Yorimasa defeating the Nue" width="307" height="203">

 **Yorimasa**, is a slighlty more sophisticated option, in which the user specifies labels for cells and a set of genes that should be relatively unique for that population.
 A random forest classifier is trained on the dataset using a diverse set of features.
-A filter is applied using the out of bag probability estimates to remove chimeric molecules.
+A filter is applied using the out-of-bag probability estimates to remove chimeric molecules.

+# Folder Contents

 This folder contains iPython notebooks that process Drop-seq output (examples included in the data subfolder) with **Yorimasa** and **Theseus** and a python script that processes 10X output run using cellranger 1.2+ with **Theseus**.
 The names [Bellerophon](http://comp-bio.anu.edu.au/Bellerophon/doc/doc.html) and [Perseus](http://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-12-38) were taken already in the context of PCR chimeras.